LynchJosh/Pewlett-Hackard-Analysis/README.md

-##Summary:
+## Summary:
--How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+- How many roles will need to be filled as the "silver tsunami" begins to make an impact?
 Based on the Retiring_titles query there are over 90,000 roles that will need to be filled.
--Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+- Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
 There are less than 2000 qualified retirement-ready employees.